parkertoddbrooks/ERA-Protocol/dialogue/readme.md

 # Dialog Fragments

-A repository of conversation excerpts either from real user-model interactions that illustrate how epistemic containment, simulation-first alignment, or editorial scaffolding may manifest in dialogue.
-The initial conversations in /contributos/parker/ shaped the ERA Protocol.
+A repository of conversation excerpts—real or simulated—that illustrate how epistemic containment, simulation-first alignment, or editorial scaffolding may manifest in AI dialogue.

+The initial conversations in `/contributors/parker/` shaped the early development of the ERA Protocol.

 Some illustrate containment.
 Some simulate trust.
 Some reveal rupture.
-All are 'aha' moments
+All are "aha" moments.

 Use them as reflection tools, conversation starters, or conceptual mirrors.

-Each entry includes:
+---

+## What Each Entry Includes

 - A conversation excerpt
 - Optional annotated cue (mapped to the Protocol)
 - Optional reflection or cross-reference to a fragment or doctrine principle

 ---